The Legend and the Man Part 1 To Fool the Enemy, chapter 4

 “Sadly,” smiled Diego, “I can’t get downstairs on my own, just yet.
 So be it, then.
 Let’s get this over with.
 Will you call for them?”

-When Don turned towards the door to call the soldiers in, he noticed Diego and exchange a smile; not like a pair of lovers, but as two warriors smiling before battle to keep up their courage.
+When Don turned towards the door to call the soldiers in, he noticed Diego and Victoria exchange a smile; not like a pair of lovers, but as two warriors smiling before battle to keep up their courage.

-was carried down to the centre of the main room with extreme caution, wrapped in a blanket and seated in a wide armchair lined with pillows. and Don took their seats at his side.
+was carried down to the centre of the main room with extreme caution, wrapped in a blanket and seated in a wide armchair lined with pillows.
+Victoria and Don took their seats at his side.

 “We are gathered here…” Ramone began.
 “We are all gathered to determine what really happened ten days ago.
 Because I must inform you that things did not play out quite as you all believe.
 Today the truth will be revealed and the guilty parties will be judged.”